Bosaso Airport: History

 In December 2014, the foundation stone for a new runway was laid at the airport.
-The inauguration event was attended by cabinet ministers, legislators, traditional leaders, and various international officials, including tender winner China Civil Engineering Construction Corporation, financial partner and Ambassador of Italy to Somalia Farbizio Marcelli, and United Nations Office for Project Services representatives.
-The China Civil Engineering Construction Corporation is now slated to upgrade the airport's existing gravel runway, pave it with asphalt, and convert it from 1.8 km to 2.65 km in accordance with the code 4C operations clause.
+The inauguration event was attended by cabinet ministers, legislators, traditional leaders, and various international officials, including tender winner China Civil Engineering Construction Corporation, financial partner and Ambassador of Italy to Somalia Fabrizio Marcelli, and United Nations Office for Project Services representatives.
+The China Civil Engineering Construction Corporation was then slated to upgrade the airport's existing gravel runway, pave it with asphalt, and convert it from 1.8 km to 2.65 km in accordance with the code 4C operations clause.

-On 8 January 2016, The renovated and modernized Bosaso Airport was officially reopened, the reopening event attended by President of the federal republic of Somalia Hassan Sheikh Mohamud, Puntland president Abdiweli Mohamed Ali federal and regional ministers, Mayor of Bosaso Yasin Mire Mohamud, the constructor CCECC, Italian Ambassador, and other distinguished guests and foreign envoys as well as Traditional elders include Ugas Hassan Ugas Yasin.
+On 8 January 2016, the renovated and modernized Bosaso Airport was officially reopened.
+The reopening ceremony was attended by President of the federal republic of Somalia Hassan Sheikh Mohamud, Puntland president Abdiweli Mohamed Ali, federal and regional ministers, Mayor of Bosaso Yasin Mire Mohamud, the construction company CCECC, the Italian Ambassador, and other distinguished guests and foreign envoys as well as traditional elders, including Ugas Hassan Ugas Yasin.

+The United Arab Emirates has used the airport as a logistical hub to provide military support to the Rapid Support Forces (RSF) in Sudan.
+Weapons and mercenaries routinely transit through the airbase in order to back the RSF in the ongoing Sudanese Civil War.
+According to a 2025 African Intelligence report, "...no one has any say in Emirati activities within the airport complex."